-Thredbo understands the unique nature of the environment around us, in collaboration with residents, guests and local business we are all concentrating on operating in a manner that doesn’t harm our local environment.
+Thredbo understands the unique nature of the environment around us, in collaboration with residents, guests and local businesses we are all concentrating on operating in a manner that doesn’t harm our local environment.
 With a primary focus towards resource conservation, renewable energy use, recycling, waste reduction, lowering emissions and increasing awareness.
 We aim to preserve, protect and prioritise the mountain and its surrounding environment we all love so much.

 Protect Our Winters (POW)